Dryer - Heat Management Systems

 • The heat will turn off and on throughout the cycle a number of times.
 This is normal.

-• The timer will advance intermittently, but will continue to advance until it turns the dryer off automatically.
+• The timer will advance intermittently, but will continue to advance until it turns the Dryer off automatically.

 • Total drying times will vary depending on the size of the load, the types of fabric and the amount of moisture in the clothing.

-The MORE DRY setting allows the dryer to remove the most moisture from the clothing.
-The LESS DRY setting indicates that a small amount of moisture is to be left in the clothing (to prevent wrinkling, etc.).
-OPTIMAL / OPTIMUM DRY should be used to dry the clothes without overdrying or leaving too much moisture in the clothes.
-Note: The only difference between the Automatic Regular Cycle and the Automatic Permanent Press cycle is the cool down period at the end of the Permanent Press Cycle.
+The MORE DRY setting allows the Dryer to remove the most moisture from the clothing.
+The LESS DRY setting indicates that a small amount of moisture is to be left in the clothing to help minimize wrinkling.
+OPTIMAL or OPTIMUM DRY should be used to dry the clothes without overdrying or leaving too much moisture in the clothes.